Ageras nabs $73M at a $244M valuation for its accountancy marketplace and bookkeeping tech stack – TechCrunch

 The Copenhagen-based company has closed a round of $73 million from a single investor, Lugard Road Capital.

-Ageras is not disclosing its valuation, but this report in Danish publication Borsen pegs it at 1.5 billion Danish Krone, or around $244 million at today’s rates.
+Ageras is not disclosing its valuation, but this report in Danish publication Borsen pegs it at 1.5 billion Danish krone, or around $244 million at today’s rates.
 We’ve asked an Ageras spokesperson to confirm the figure and will update this post as we learn more.

 We’re also asking how much it has raised in the past.
 Founded in 2012, the startup was bootstrapped for its first five years, and PitchBook discloses only around $220,000 before this round.
 Previous investors include Investcorp — which took a majority stake in the company in 2017 — and more recently Rabo Bank.

 The new investment comes on the heels of good growth for the company, with plans to capitalize on that.
 Ageras has now passed 340,000 users across Denmark, the U.S., Sweden, Norway, Holland and Germany.
-It says that the plan will be to use the funding to expand into what it generally describes as “growth markets” — new countries, new customer segments, and also adding more services to its software stack — both through organic growth and acquisitions.
+It says that the plan will be to use the funding to expand into what it generally describes as “growth markets” — new countries, new customer segments and also adding more services to its software stack — both through organic growth and acquisitions.

 “Ageras has established a market leading and best-in-class product offering that is optimally positioned for international expansion and the rising demand for automated business tools,” said Rico Andersen, Ageras’ CEO who co-founded the company with Martin Hegelund, himself a serial investor who has backed the likes of Slack.
 “This latest financing round will support our ongoing commitment to scaling the Ageras brand and bringing our software offering to new customers across the globe.
 We look forward to continuing the Ageras story in the years to come.”

-Ageras today follows a fairly typical labor marketplace model: SMEs seeking accountancy services submit their requirements in three areas — accounting, book keeping or auditing — and in return they receive three leads to contact.
+Ageras today follows a fairly typical labor marketplace model: SMEs seeking accountancy services submit their requirements in three areas — accounting, bookkeeping or auditing — and in return they receive three leads to contact.
 That model is one that Andersen and Hegelund know well, having previously built an online marketplace for home service professionals called “Fa det Gjort” (which translates to “Get it done!”).

 Alongside this — and to further diversify the business model — the company has expanded into building accounting software, starting first with its own in-house Meneto suite, and then adding to it with two acquisitions, Billy in Denmark and Tellow in The Netherlands.